-7.6 Self and group evaluation (10 pts.)
+7.6 Self, group, and video evaluation (10 pts.)

 This part should not be included in the report, but should be done by each person individually.
-Part of your grade will also be based on self and group evaluation.
-Each member of your group should complete the survey (which will be posted on the website) before you turn in your written report.
+Part of your grade will also be based on self, group, and video evaluation.
+Each member of your group should complete the survey (which will be posted on the website) before the final exam.
+Note that this will require watching and voting on your classmates' videos.
 In addition, you should complete the UNL class survey here: